cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   react appropriately.

 ### Tag validity

+Two additional kinds of validity errors are introduced by adding tags to the basic generic data model:

 Inadmissible type for tag content:
 : Tags ({{tags}}) specify what type of data item is supposed to be